gasiepgodoy/WDN-Models-and-Data-Sets/Leak Location in Water Distribution Networks based on Graph Sampling and Aggregation (GraphSAGE)/readme.md

 ## MATLAB code

 The MATLAB code used to produce the CSV datasets is in the file 'case1.m'.
-It uses the EPANET-MATLAB Toolkit (https://github.com/OpenWaterAnalytics/EPANET-Matlab-Toolkit) and some custom functions that we provided in the root folder (CustomFunctions.rar).
+It uses the EPANET-MATLAB Toolkit (https://github.com/OpenWaterAnalytics/EPANET-Matlab-Toolkit)  and some custom functions that we provided in the file 'CustomFunctions.rar'(https://github.com/gasiepgodoy/WDN-Models-and-Data-Sets/tree/main/matlab/Functions).

 ---